 “Whitespace is like air: it is necessary for design to breathe.” –Wojciech Zieliński

 Whitespace or empty space is an important entity in our life.
 Just look around you.
 Your living room is filled with different items.
-Within four walls, there would be tables, chairs, cabinets, sofas and other items.
+Within four walls, there would be tables, chairs, cabinets, sofas, and other items.

-Definitely you will feel clutter around you, and this will distract you when you perform your daily routine work in the room.
+You will feel clutter around you, and this will distract you when you perform your daily routine work in the room.

 This is an art to organize and décor your room using the available items by putting them at appropriate locations with reasonable space around them.